 Both of my parents served their countries during wartime and I lost relatives in the fighting.
-And I don’t think this was what either side had in mind when they marched into battle.
-With so many people working toward egoless lives, modern politics has become largely distasteful in that most of us can sense that it is almost exclusively about ego (in the forms of either money or power).
+And I don’t think that was what either side had in mind when they marched into battle.
+While so many citizens are working toward egoless lives, modern politics has become largely distasteful in that most of us can sense that it is almost exclusively about ego (in the forms of either money or power).

 These days any group that gets 51% of a vote completely ignores half their constituents as though they don’t matter at all.
 That was not how the system was intended to operate.
 That’s how egos would operate it.
 The public is looking for selfless politicians not ego-maniacal ones.
-We’re looking for the person who says, okay, I know what the people like me would like to do.
-Now tell me what the people like you would do and why?
+We’re looking for the person who says, Okay, I know what the people like me would like to do, now tell me what the people like you would do and why?
 And then everyone’s needs would be considered and to whatever degree addressed, and the objective throughout would be to do the maximum amount of good to the greatest number of people.

 With each group competing for control we forgot what we were supposed to be doing.
 Politics is a service.
 The goal shouldn’t be to win, it should be to serve effectively.
 What happened to caring about each other?
 Why can’t we forgo judging someone in favour of complimenting them?
-Why do we need others to be wrong for us to be right?Why can’t two people on opposite sides still each have a valid point?
+Why do we need others to be wrong for us to be find a direction?Why can’t two people on opposite sides still each have a valid point?
 As everyone’s ego struggles for confidence and trustworthiness and stability, many have accidentally built very rigid, certain, jagged judgments that keep us apart from the whole of creation.

 Instead, broaden your mind by truly trying to appreciate why a very large percentage of the society you live in actually thinks the opposite of what you do.
 Search through their interpretations for things you like and agree with.
 Learn from their perspectives.
-And use anything that works, from any solution, from any camp, use anything that meets the overall needs of what you’re trying to accomplish.
+And use anything that works, from any solution, from any camp; use anything that meets the overall needs of what you’re trying to accomplish.
 If you’ve never taken an idea from the “opposite” side, then you can be assured that you’re lost.